 Where to get help

-You can ask your local pharmacist or doctor for medication.
-Make sure you tell them the type of work you do on the farm.
-Some hay fever medications can make you drowsy and increase the risk of accidents and injury when operating farm machinery or driving!
+If experiencing seasonal hay fever, ask your local pharmacist or GP for medication.
+Ensure you explain the type of work you do on the farm as some hay fever medications will make you drowsy and increase your risk of an accident when operating farm machinery or driving!
+If hay fever develops due to ongoing exposure to an environmental allergen in the workplace – then discuss this with you GP.
+Referral to a specialist for further investigation will be required.

 References used for this topic page